Construction Accident Lawyer in Chicago

 Depending on the nature of your accident, there are various legal ways to claim compensation for a construction zone injury.
 If you were injured as an employee, you may be able to file a worker’s compensation claim.
 If you were a visitor or a passerby, you may be compensated in a personal injury case.

-Talk to us at the Willens Law Offices so we can help you determine your rights and options.
+Talk to a Chicago construction accident attorney at Willens Law Offices so we can help you determine your rights and options.
 We are experienced in construction accidents, and we are ready to listen to you.

 Construction companies are required to maintain a safe environment for employees and visitors to the site.
 When they don’t do this, they could be held liable for anyone injured under those conditions.
 Additionally, any defective equipment or tools on the site may lead back to the manufacturer of the tool or equipment as the liable party.
 Our experience in dealing with construction site accidents can help you receive the compensation you need from your accident.